From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 Mykonos is famously glamorous these days, and a favourite destination of footballers and influencers, with a great party scene.
 But there’s so much more to it than that.

 Don’t miss the chance to explore the iconic windmills on the hill in Chora overlooking Little Venice.
-And when you’ve done that, why not head down to one of Little Venice’s charming seaside bars for some cocktails and people-watching?
+And when you’ve done that, why not head down to one of Little Venice’s charming seaside bars for cocktails and people-watching?

 17. Delos